edrulrd/CoM/README.md

 ## Contributing on GitHub

-To contribute to a project that is hosted on GitHub.com, you first would sign-up for a (free) account.
+To contribute to a project hosted on GitHub.com, you first would sign-up for a (free) account.
 Once signed in, go to the desired project and fork it.
 You will then be able to clone your fork locally as indicated below, make any desired changes, then push it back to your GitHub account, and then issue a pull request to request the changes be integrated into the maintainer's source.

 Please try to keep pull requests as small as possible - one new feature or fix set per pull request is preferred.
 This makes it easier to review and discuss your contribution.
 To summarize the git command-line flow:

-Fork project on github:
+Fork the project on github to your account, then on your test system:

     git clone https://github.com/your-github-userid/CoM
     cd CoM
-    repeat: (edit), (test) until OK
+    repeat: (edit) and (test) until OK
     git add (modified files)
     git commit -m 'Explanation of what was changed' git push origin master